MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-printf.md

 <span id="_______FormatString______"></span><span id="_______formatstring______"></span><span id="_______FORMATSTRING______"></span> *FormatString*
 Specifies the format string, as in **printf**.
 In general, conversion characters work exactly as in C. For the floating-point conversion characters, the 64-bit argument is interpreted as a 32-bit floating-point number unless the **l** modifier is used.

-The "I64" modifier can be added to indicate that a value should be interpreted as 64-bits, for instance "%I64x" can be used to print a 64-bit hexadecimal number.
+The "I64" modifier can be added to indicate that a value should be interpreted as 64-bits.
+For instance, "%I64x" can be used to print a 64-bit hexadecimal number.

 The %p conversion character is supported, but it represents a pointer in the target's virtual address space.
 It must not have any modifiers and it uses the debugger's internal address formatting.
 In addition to the standard printf-style format specifiers, the following additional conversion characters are supported.